-Companies are to encourage the practice of internal whistleblowing as it saves them from harms that have the potential of bringing down their businesses.
+Companies are to encourage the practice of internal whistleblowing as it saves them from harm that has the potential to bring down their businesses.
 The experience of banks that went under in Nigeria because some top management staff engaged in unreported malpractice is a serious pointer to the harm that not reporting misbehaviours will cause a company.